As Polar Ice Cap Recedes, The U.S. Navy Looks North

 As climate change melts ice that has long blocked the region off from transit and industry, the military is figuring out how to expand its presence in the waters of the high north, primarily off the coast of Alaska.

-Driving the push is that much of the commercial activity and development interest in the region is coming from nations the Pentagon considers rivals, such as Russia and China.
+Driving the push is that much of the commercial activity and development interest in the region is coming from nations that the Pentagon considers rivals, such as Russia and China.

 The Navy's presence in Alaska has waxed and waned over the years.
-The state has abundant Army and Air Force assets, with the Coast Guard spread throughout, as well.
+The state has abundant Army and Air Force assets, with the Coast Guard spread throughout.
 The Navy runs submarine exercises beneath the sea ice off Alaska's northern coast.

 But until last year, no U.S. aircraft carrier had ventured above the Arctic Circle in almost three decades.
 The USS Harry S. Truman took part in naval exercises in the Norwegian Sea last October, the first such vessel to sail that far north since 1991.

-And for the first time in a decade, this May an aircraft carrier strike group — led by the USS Theodore Roosevelt — sailed to Alaska as part of Northern Edge, a biennial large-scale military exercise that brings together personnel from all the military branches - airmen, marines, soldiers, seamen and coasties.
-The Navy always participates, but this year it was out in force.
+And for the first time in a decade, this May, an aircraft carrier strike group — led by the USS Theodore Roosevelt — sailed to Alaska as part of Northern Edge, a biennial large-scale military exercise that brings together personnel from all the military branches — airmen, Marines, soldiers, seamen and Coast Guardsman.
+The Navy always participates, but this year, it was out in force.

 Rear Adm.
 Daniel Dwyer commands the nine ships in the Roosevelt strike group.
 Speaking on an observation deck several stories above the flight deck, he said climate change is adding a new urgency to training like this one as marine activity increases in Arctic waters.